visit-dav/visit/src/databases/H5Part/README.txt

 recognized by VisIt the filename needs to have the extension ".h5part".
 This is important, otherwise VisIt will try to open the file with another reader and it will fail.

-If compiling a parallel version add -DPARALLEL_IO to the CXXFLAGS and CPPFLAGS.